 The growing concern for general safety is the most important argument against the use of drones, but is your current privacy truly at risk?

-More specifically, can drones record and listen into your private conversations?
+More specifically, can drones record and listen to your private conversations?
 I dived deep into different case studies to find out, and here’s the (somewhat) unsettling answer.

 There are enough valid reports to prove that drones are, in fact, capable of hearing people’s conversations.
 The likelihood of this happening, however, is low as they need to be particularly well-equipped.